FluffyTal-es/fluffyvcore-docs/README.md

-# alt:V Athena Documentation
+# alt:V FluffyVCore Documentation

-Official documentation repository that utilizes vitepress, and used as the home page for `https://athenaframework.com/`.
+Official documentation repository that utilizes vitepress, and used as the website for `https://docs.fluffytal.es/`.

 ## Viewing Docs Locally